Philippines Economic Outlook

 Philippines Economic News

-In August, cash remittances from Overseas Filipino Workers (OFW) grew 16.3% from the same month of last year to USD 2.3 billion.
+In August, cash remittances from Overseas Filipino Workers (OFW) reached USD 2.5 billion, a 7.8% increase from the same month of the previous year.

-In September, consumer prices rose 0.2% from the previous month, marginally up from August’s 0.1% increase.
+In September, consumer prices rose 0.5% compared to the previous month, up from August’s 0.3% increase.

-At its meeting on 22 September, the Central Bank decided to leave the Overnight Reverse Repurchase facility (RRP) unchanged at 3.00% as the markets had expected.
+At its meeting on 21 September, the Central Bank decided to leave the Overnight Reverse Repurchase Facility (RRP) rate unchanged at 3.0%.